Thsuva/MiRo-Project12a/README.md

 Download the [Miro Developer kit](http://labs.consequentialrobotics.com/miro/mdk/).

 Follow the instructions from Consequential Robotics [Miro: Prepare Workstation](https://consequential.bitbucket.io/Developer_Preparation_Prepare_workstation.html) to set up your workstation to work with the robot.
-Strictly follow the instructions in the Install **mdk** section as the following steps will rely on this.
+Strictly follow the instructions in the **install mdk** section as the following steps will rely on this.
 It's not necessary to make static IP for your workstation (laptop) while setting up connection with MiRo.
 For a clear tutorial step-by-step you should visit [Emarolab Miro Repository](https://github.com/EmaroLab/MIRO.git).